msyphus/integrate/README.md

 * Google Fonts
 * Font Awesome

 Images were retrieved from [Pixabay](https://pixabay.com/) and some were altered.
+Logo created by Mark Syphus.